PlanBench: An Extensible Benchmark for Evaluating Large Language Models on Planning and Reasoning about Change: Current Curriculum for Testing

-Replanning corresponds to the problem where there may be an unexpected event that occurs while executing a plan and the system needs to come up with a new plan in response to the event.
+\mund{Replanning} Replanning corresponds to the problem where there may be an unexpected event that occurs while executing a plan and the system needs to come up with a new plan in response to the event.
 Here, we focus on the ability of the LLM to replan when unexpected changes are reported.
 The prompt here starts with a domain description, then a set of instances where an unexpected event occurred during execution, and a new plan in response to the event.
 In each instance, a planning problem and a corresponding plan are provided at the beginning, the execution of the plan is described and then an unexpected event is noted (event corresponds to some facts unexpectedly turning true or false) and then a new plan from the changed state is presented.
 The prompt ends with a new case where the plan after replanning is left out and the LLM is expected to complete.
 The evaluation involves checking whether the new plan is valid from the changed state.
 The LLM output is evaluated to be true if the new plan it generates achieves the goals from the unexpectedly changed state.

-For the Blocksworld domain, we constrain the unexpected event to be of a specific type.
-We execute a random prefix of the plan which ensures that some block is held at the end of that prefix.
-We then change the resulting state by stacking the held block onto another random block which is clear and make the hand empty.
-This change is reported and the LLM is asked to replan from the changed state.
+For each of the domains, we constrain the unexpected event to be of a specific type.
+We describe these cases for each domain in the next section.